Other

 friends and acquaintances.
 And, in the grand scheme of things, I

 am just a "nobody" whose voice is hardly heard.
-But I do
+But I do want to

-want to voice my support for him.
+voice my support for him.

-letter he wrote to Jan Paulsen,
+the letter he wrote to Jan

-Don Schneider, and Ricardo Graham about his concern that La Sierra
+Paulsen, Don Schneider, and Ricardo Graham about his

-University - a Seventh-day Adventist institution - is openly
+concern that La Sierra University - a Seventh-day Adventist

-teaching and promoting Darwinian evolution.
-It is not that they
+evolution.
+It is not that they are presenting it as one

-are presenting it as one scientific theory.
-They are presenting it
+scientific theory.
+They are presenting it as the

-alternative views (ie.,
+views (ie., intelligent

-intelligent design or creationism).
+design or creationism).

 Asscherick